mrppdex/vehicle_detection_svm/README.md

 I use a list of `steps` with steps in `x` and `y` direction for all fitted classifiers.
 Smaller steps improve the quality of the heat map, but also slow down the whole program:

-I slide the smallest classifier window through the top of the ROI, medium classifier window throuth the middle and the largest window through the bottom of the ROI.
+I slide the smallest classifier window through the top of the ROI, medium classifier window through the middle and the largest window through the bottom of the ROI.

 ![sliding windows][sliding]

-From every window I extract the hog features from the calculated hog map, extract the histogram features and feed it into the classifer fitted with vectors of appropriate size:
+From every window I extract the hog features from the calculated hog map, extract the histogram features and feed it into the classifier fitted with vectors of appropriate size:

     window 0, feature vector shape=(352,)
     window 1, feature vector shape=(672,)
     window 2, feature vector shape=(1120,)

-Every time classifer predicts the vector to belong to **vehicles** it adds the window to the list of the last 6 frames and uses all those positive windows to update the heat map.
+Every time classifier predicts the vector to belong to **vehicles** it adds the window to the list of the last 6 frames and uses all those positive windows to update the heat map.

 ## Draw rectangles around around detected vehicles.